-Two of the most frequently used transparent plastics, Acrylic and Polycarbonate are often confused to be one in the same.
+Two of the most frequently used transparent plastics, Acrylic and Polycarbonate, are often confused to be one and the same.
 While they share similar characteristics, these two materials are quite different in certain areas.

 Similarities in Acrylic and Polycarbonate

 Both display materials are lightweight, roughly half the weight of glass.
 They also both exhibit high clarity, meaning that they’re easy to see through.

 Both Acrylic and Polycarbonate are easy to clean, but they can scratch.
 Cleaning items like wool rags and paper towels – anything with an abrasive surface, should be avoided.
 Using a microfibre or 100% cotton cloth works delightfully.

 Acrylic and Polycarbonate are weather resistant.
 As temperatures fluctuate, they expand and contract, with no material damage like shrinking or warping.

 In our display case fabrication world, both Acrylic and Polycarbonate can be cut with conventional tools like routers and saws.
 They’re both very easy materials to work with.

 Where Acrylic and Polycarbonate Differ

 Despite their similarities, Acrylic and Polycarbonate couldn’t be more different.
 Here are some items of note: